How to host a perfect pitch-workshopLast updated on January 2, 2023 at 12:36 PM.

 Getting to know two multi-member teams takes a day.
 However, the agenda should not be too packed, because in our experience, each program item tends to be overrun by 50%.
 And who would want to interrupt each other during a meeting to get to know each other?

 This means that an eight-hour event minus a 90-minute gross lunch break and a 10-minute break every 60 minutes becomes about five and a half effective working hours.

 Criteria 4: Meaningfully used breaks

 Breaks are important.
 Not only to loosen up the mind and body, but also to exchange ideas about non-technical matters.
 These exchanges are encouraged because each agency team member has a unique opportunity to inspire individuals about themselves on the corporate side.

 Each team member on the corporate side can learn more about the background of the other side that led to this meeting in a pitch.

-Pauses are therefore the slot for actively designed interpersonal exchange, not for phone calls, mail checks or eloquent silence.
+Breaks are therefore the slot for actively designed interpersonal exchange, not for phone calls, mail checks or eloquent silence.

 Inviting an agency to pitch to your company, doesn’t cut it.
 Hosting a full-day event with a team of both parties who actively participate in a solid outcome is our best way to go.
 A pitch-workshop should touch all three key aspects: